Tutelle du CNRSQuantum Matter group

 Research

-In a nutshell, our work aims at characterizing novel quantum phases of matter and the associated quantum phase transitions, understand transport properties of correlated systems, and develop theoretical approaches to this aim.
-We develop research lines on quantum disordered systems, quantum quasicrystals, one-dimensional quantum gases, and out-of-equilibrium dynamics of correlated matter (see below).
-Our work makes use of a wide panel of techniques and, most often, combine analytical approaches (eg. mean field theory, Bethe ansatz, Yang-Yang theory, bosonization, renormalization group analysis, ...) and large-scale numerical simulations for many-body systems (eg. exact diagonalization, path integral quantum Monte Carlo, matrix-product states, ...).
+Our work aims at investigating open questions to impact our understanding of complex quantum matter, move towards unexplored fields, and developing new theoretical approaches to this aim.
+We develop research lines on quantum quasicrystals, quantum information and dynamics of many-body systems, one-dimensional quantum systems, and disordered quantum systems (see below).
+Our work makes use of a wide panel of techniques and, most often, combine analytical approaches (eg. mean field theory, Bethe ansatz, Yang-Yang theory, bosonization, renormalization group analysis, ...) and large-scale numerical simulations for many-body quantum systems (eg. exact diagonalization, path integral quantum Monte Carlo, matrix-product states, ...).

 __|Institut d'Optique (France; group of Alain Aspect, David Clément, and Vincent Josse);